paapaabdullahm/docker-gen/README.md

 Starts a configuration section

 dest = "path/to/a/file"
 path to a write the template.
-If not specfied, STDOUT is used
+If not specified, STDOUT is used

 notifycmd = "/etc/init.d/foo reload"
 run command after template is regenerated (e.g restart xyz)